 - while on assignment, the deployee works directly with the relief agency

-- deployee reports monthly to RedR Australia on progress of the assignment, challenges, humanitarian situation, living conditions, security and personal wellbeing.
+- deployee will report to RedR Australia on progress of the assignment, challenges, humanitarian situation, living conditions, security and personal wellbeing.
 This allows RedR Australia to monitor the situation closely and provide professional, welfare and HR support

 - medical and psychological appointments